-In April 2022, Chubb published its Climate Change Policy, summarising the company's approach to support the transition to a net-zero economy and its climate related actions and commitments, including specific fossil fuel commitments.
-It also produces an annual Climate Related Financial Disclosure which utilises the Task Force on Climate-Related Financial Disclosures ("TCFD") reporting framework and outlines the full scope of the company's environmental program and initiatives.
-Both documents are available on Chubb's website (accessed via https://about.chubb.com/citizenship/environment.html)
+Chubb has published its Climate Change Policy which summarises the company's approach to support the transition to a net-zero economy and its climate related actions and commitments, including specific fossil fuel commitments.
+It also produces an annual Climate Related Financial Disclosure which utilises the Task Force on Climate-Related Financial Disclosures ("TCFD") reporting framework and outlines the scope of the company's environmental program and initiatives.
+Both documents are available on Chubb's website.